Integralist/integralist.co.uk/content/posts/functional-recursive-javascript-programming.md

 If you don't understand how the code works after the first time reading through these notes then it's probably best to execute the above code via your browser of choice's developer tools and use a `debugger` statement to step through the code whilst reading this explanation...

+> [!NOTE]
-> Note: the above code was written by Irakli Gozalishvili (an engineer at Mozilla): https://gist.github.com/Gozala/1697037.
+> the above code was written by Irakli Gozalishvili (an engineer at Mozilla): https://gist.github.com/Gozala/1697037.
 As you can see above, it makes tail call optimising any function really easy.

 - We store the result of calling `tco` (wrapped around our code) into the `sum` variable.
 - The `sum` variable is now a function expression that when called (e.g. `sum(1, 10)`) will execute the `accumulator` function that `tco` returned.